Jason Morrison (radio broadcaster): 2UE

 After three years at 2UE, Jason's contract was terminated at the end of 2013, after allegedly being told his conservative views and style did not fit with the future ideological direction of the Fairfax Media owned radio station.
 The decision was considered a shock and prompted wide discussion in the media, including by direct rival Ben Fordham who said "2UE has rocks in their heads for getting rid of Morrison".
 Fordham immediately offered Morrison a segment on his show which he accepted.

 It was reported Morrison was sanctioned for criticising the board of Fairfax for refusing to allow Gina Rinehart to take up a board position, even though she was the largest single shareholder.
 The remarks reportedly resulted in legal action against Morrison which was later dropped.

 It was reported Morrison fell out with 2UE management after siding with controversial presenter Michael Smith who left the station after being prevented from broadcasting allegations about Julia Gillard's associations with the Australian Workers Union.

 Television

 Morrison was chief of staff at the Sydney newsroom of Network Ten for five years from 2000.
 He was promoted to Editor but left a year later to return to radio.

 He regularly appears in short opinion slots of various national morning television shows including Sunrise.
 He is a regular panelist on Paul Murray Live on Sky News Live.

-In October 2015, Morrison was appointed as news director of Seven News Sydney replacing Chris Willis.
+In October 2015, Morrison was appointed news director of Seven News Sydney replacing Chris Willis.
+He left the position in June 2023, handing the role over to Neil Warren.